 Lightroom has two modes of Watermarks: Text and Graphic Watermarks.
 But for applying them, we have first to configure watermarks.
 So, now we go, after entering in our library, to:

-And we find then this dialog window (if it doesn’t show any image at the preview window we have to select a picture prior opening the Edit Watermarks properties), with some options for adjusting and creating our watermark.
+And we find then this dialogue window (if it doesn’t show any image at the preview window we have to select a picture prior opening the Edit Watermarks properties), with some options for adjusting and creating our watermark.

 You can pick up from every font you have installed at your PC.
 Also keep in mind which colour you are going to use, mostly for visibility and not dragging too much attention